songyandong/documentation/guide/Four_Proof_Algorithms.md

 8. The series of repeated successful challenges and proofs between $L$ and $V$ generates the successful proof of spacetime.

 ## Light-Proof-of-Capacity (LPoC)
-Light Proof of Capacity (LPoC) provides a way to verify the available storage capacity of Lessor $L$.
+Light Proof of Capacity (LPoC) provides a way to verify the available storage capacity of miner $L$.
 The available capacity does not include the storage space already used for existing data.
 PPIO's lightweight proof reduces the amount of resources wasted in conducting complicated proofs.
 The procedure of LPoC is broken into two phases, which are described below.

 ### Initialization Phase

 ![Initialization Phase of Light-Proof-of-Capacity](../images/guide/PoLCInit.png)
 <p style="font-size:14px; text-align:center;">Initialization Phase of Light-Proof-of-Capacity</p>

-1. $V$ generates a unique Directed Acyclic Graph (DAG) $G=(N, E)$ for a specific Lessor $L$, in which N is the set of nodes in G, and E is the set of edges that connect different nodes in G.
+1. $V$ generates a unique Directed Acyclic Graph (DAG) $G=(N, E)$ for a specific miner $L$, in which N is the set of nodes in G, and E is the set of edges that connect different nodes in G.
 2. Let $\pi(n)={n':(n',n)\in E|n'\in N, n\in N}$ be the set of predecessors of node n in G.
 3. Let $L_{ID}$ be the identifier of $L$, let $|n|$ be the identifier of node $n$.
 4. Let $w(n)=CRH(L_{ID}, |n|, w(\pi(n))$ be the hash value of node $n$, in which $w(\pi(n))=(w(n_{1}),...,w(n_{M}))$ and $n_{1},...n_{M} \in \pi(n)$；